-The Isle of Wight, England’s largest island, is an extremely popular self-catering holiday destination for those looking to stay in the UK.
+The Isle of Wight, England’s largest Island, is a top-rated self-catering holiday destination for those looking to stay in the UK.
 This is due to its warmer climate, golden sand beaches, superb sailing and notable events such as Cowes Week and the Isle of Wight Festival in Newport.
-Food festivals, jazz festivals and outdoor concerts also regularly take place on the island.
-Travel to the Island by car of passenger ferry from Lymington, Portsmouth or Southampton on companies such as Wight Link.
+Food festivals, jazz festivals and outdoor concerts also regularly take place on the Island.
+Travel to the Island by car or passenger ferry from Lymington, Portsmouth or Southampton on companies such as Wight Link.
 For a more peaceful experience, experience, pedal the many idyllic cycle paths that have recently given the Isle of Wight the status as one of the top cycling destinations in the world, with over 500 miles of cycle tracks.
 Relax in quaint Victorian resorts - now much restored, such as Yarmouth, Ventnor and Freshwater.

-The Isle of Wight has a constant programme of events and is home to some of the biggest festivals in England.
-The music festivals; The Isle of Wight Festival and Bestival, draw in huge crowds and famous artists year after year during the summer period.
-If music isn’t your thing the Isle of Wight Walking Festival, currently the biggest in the UK, takes place in Easter where you might just find some incredible walking routes that are hidden away from society.
-After a hard day’s walk, what can be better than to return to the comfort of a well equipped self-catering cottage and luxuriate in a hot bath or shower.
+The Isle of Wight has an ongoing programme of events and is home to some of the biggest festivals in England.
+The music festivals including The Isle of Wight Festival and Bestival, draw in huge crowds and famous artists year after year during the summer period.
+If music isn’t your thing, the Isle of Wight Walking Festival (currently the biggest walking fest in the UK) occurs at Easter.
+Here, you will find some incredible hidden-away walking routes.
+After a hard day’s walk, what can be better than to return to the comfort of a well equipped self-catering cottage and luxuriate in a hot bath or shower?